THE HAGUE, 26th September 2024.

 What is Ultrasonic Testing (UT)?

-Ultrasonic testing (UT) is a well-established NDT method that employs high-frequency sound waves, typically ranging between 0.5 MHz and 15 MHz, to inspect the internal structure of materials.
-In this process, a piezoelectric transducer generates sound waves that propagate through the material.
-When these waves encounter a discontinuity, such as a crack or void, a portion of the wave energy reflects back to the transducer, creating an "echo."
+Ultrasonic testing (UT) is a well-established NDT method that employs high-frequency sound waves, typically ranging from 0.5 to 25 MHz, which are above the audible range for humans.
+In this process, a transducer generates sound waves that propagate through the material.
+When these waves encounter internal features such as flaws like cracks,voids, or boundaries, a portion of the wave energy reflects back to the transducer, creating an "echo."

 Advantages of Ultrasonic Testing: